 The signals break down into four standard icons and colors, making them easy to understand regardless of the vendor.
 Let’s go over them - I took the freedom to add a description for a better understanding:

-- Maintenance required: low severity; valid signal but function may drop or cease soon, as you see at the end of a pH sensor’s lifetime
+- Maintenance required: Low severity; valid signal, but function will drop or cease soon, like at the end of a pH sensor's lifetime (For status signals prioritization, the maintenance required is considered priority 3 by NAMUR)

-- Out of specification: medium severity; device is running beyond its setup, permissible range, or other specifications
+- Out of specification: Medium severity; device is running beyond permissible range or some other parameter (For status signals prioritization, out of specification is considered priority 4 by NAMUR)

-- Failure: high severity; device has an invalid signal due to malfunction in a sensor, instrument, or actuator
+- Failure: High severity; invalid signal due to malfunction in a sensor, instrument, or actuator (For status signals prioritization, failure is considered priority 1 by NAMUR)

 This table presents the colors, shapes, and symbols for each signal to show how easy it is to identify each status at a glance: